IanDCarroll/ScrumBucket/Sprint_Retrospective.md

 ***

 ***
+__Sprint:__ 2
+ - __Overall impressions of the sprint:__ A decent start, but kinda rocky.
+ - __What went well?__ Got most of what was needed done.
+The few things we failed to complete were less important.
+We still only have 3 more sprints to go on this, so this is very rapid-fire to start off.
+Such is life.
+ - __What didn't go well?__ To be expected, it was rockier than I would have liked.
+We didn't pair as much as I would have hoped, so we're going to make that a priority next sprint.
+Also, I had a tendency to panic and not do propper tests or clean code practices.
+Also I feel out of my depth because we're working with stuff I've never worked with before.
+But I imagine that will be the case forever.
+It's just before it was happening on my time, now it's happening on someone else's time and it makes me nervous.
+I'm anxious to do an awesome job and have all the answers.
+But that's unrealistic.
+I think things are going as well as they can.
+ - __What actions will you take next sprint to make it better?__
+  1. Make pairing time first priority.
+  2. Factor into our estimates enough time to make a clean project.
+  3. Remain calm.
+  4. Be ok with operating in a state of ignorance.
+It's going fine.
+***
 __Sprint:__ 1
  - __Overall impressions of the sprint:__ First week, so everthing's new.
  - __What went well?__ I think it went ok...